Overview of Coursework

 Graduate Student Seminar

-Continued participation in departmental requirements: presentation at Department Retreat, Student-Invited Forum, presentation and attendance at Journal Club or Works in Progress, attendance at Department Seminars, meetings with faculty members, and meetings with Dissertation Committee.
+Continued participation in departmental requirements: presentation at department retreat, Student-Invited Forum, presentation and attendance at Journal Club or Works in Progress, attendance at department seminars, and meetings with Dissertation Committee.

 Pharmacology Training Program Required Coursework

 In addition to the IGP or CPB core, there is a core curriculum for graduate students in the Pharmacological Sciences Training Program that includes required courses, complemented by several available elective courses.
-The required courses are Fundamentals of Pharmacology (PHAR 8324); Scientific Communication Skills I (PHAR 8322); Scientific Communication Skills II (PHAR 8323); Drug Metabolism & Pharmacokinetics (PHAR 8326); Targets, Systems, and Drug Action, Parts I and II (PHAR 8320 and 8321); Independent Study: Hypothesis Testing (PHAR 8350-06) which counts toward the elective hour requirement; and Experimental Design for the Biomedical Sciences (PHAR 8328), which counts toward the elective hour requirement.
+The required courses are Fundamentals of Pharmacology & Drug Discovery (PHAR 8320); Scientific Communication Skills I (PHAR 8322); Scientific Communication Skills II (PHAR 8323); Targets, Systems, and Drug Action (PHAR 8321); and Experimental Design for the Biomedical Sciences (PHAR 8328), which counts toward the elective hour requirement.

 The overall coursework plan for a graduate student who selects a participating mentor in the Pharmacological Sciences Training Program and intends to graduate from Vanderbilt with a Ph.D. in Pharmacology is outlined below.

-Course Description: This course will leverage the writing assignments of the fall Scientific Communications course (8322) to accelerate preparation of a draft NRSA fellowship (or equivalent such as AHA) application.
-During the fall course, a draft Specific Aims page is written and critiqued.
-In this spring course, students will write the next two sections of their application and have it peer-reviewed.
-These writing assignments are intended to be self-guided with significant support by the student's mentor.
-The applications will subsequently be submitted for funding to the proper agency.
-Pre-requisite: Completion of PHAR-GS 8322 and Enrollment in the Ph.D. program.
+Course Description: This course will leverage the writing assignments of the fall Scientific Communications course (8322) to accelerate preparation of a draft NRSA (or equivalent such as AHA) fellowship application.
+During the fall course, a draft Specific Aims page and Significance section is written and critiqued.
+In this spring course, students will write the Research Strategy section of their application and revise the previous sections as needed.
+The draft proposal will be reviewed by two faculty members.
+This writing assignments is intended to be self-guided with significant support by the student’s mentor.
+Although optional, most student subsequently submit this application for funding to an appropriate agency.
+Pre-requisite: Completion of PHAR-GS 8322 and enrollment in the Pharmacology Ph.D. program.
+SPRING.
+[1 credit]

-PHAR 8328 Experimental Design for the Biomedical Sciences (counts toward elective credit requirement), SPRING COURSE
+PHAR-GS 8328.
+Experimental Design for the Biomedical Sciences, SPRING COURSE (elective)

 Course Description: The overall goal of this course is to provide comprehensive instruction in the theory and practice of rigorous and reproducible scientific methods.
 It combines traditional didactic presentations, small group discussions, and practical exercises.
 The practical exercises include the use of REDCap and Labnodes; attendance at a biostatistics clinic; in-class data analysis exercises; and a capstone exercise in which groups of students designed a hypothetical experiment.